ukatc/camera-calibration/README.md

 Tests are performed using [pytest](https://docs.pytest.org/en/latest/).
 They can be run from the package's directory with the `pytest` command.

-To ensure compatibility with all versions, these should be run in at least environments for python 2.7 and 3.7
+These should be run in environments for all supported versions to ensure compatibility.

 ### Code style